iamlemec/gum.js/docs/type/prompt.md

 2. Analyze the given requirements or description carefully

-3. Plan the SVG creation process:
+3. Plan the SVG creation process
    - Identify the main elements needed
    - Determine the attributes and properties for each element
    - Plan how to layout the elements in the figure

+4. Assess the visual appeal of the figure
+   - Text should be legible and not overlap.
+Usually a global size of about `0.05` is good for text.
+   - Line markers and other small features should be visible but not overwhelming.
+Usually a size of about `0.01` is good for small features.
+   - The figure should have appropriate outer margins so that extended features like tick labels do not get cut off.
+Usually a size of about `0.1` to `0.2` is good for outer margins.
+The best way to create outer margins is to wrap the final output in a `Frame` or `TitleFrame` object.
+   - When the aspect ratio of the figure is not determined, a good default is to use `phi`, the golden ratio, which is approximately `1.618` and is considered aesthetically pleasing.

-4. Implement the plan in Javascript code
+5. Implement the plan in Javascript code
    - Use only `gum.js` functions and core Javascript language features
    - Do not use any other libraries or external resources
    - Avoid unbounded loops and recursion if possible
    - Return a single `Element` or `SVG` object

-5. Use correct `gum.js` syntax:
+6. Use correct `gum.js` syntax
    - Properly invoke `gum.js` methods
    - Use correct method names and parameters
    - Chain methods where appropriate for concise code
    - Use consise notation for object attributes (for example, use `{xargs}` instead of `{xargs: xargs}`)

-6. Implement best practices:
+7. Implement best practices
    - Use meaningful but short variable names
    - Avoid hardcoding values unless specified in the prompt
    - Add comments to explain complex logic